ESG and climate reportingPrint publication

 Getting ahead of the game by additional voluntary climate-related reporting can therefore be an effective commercial strategy.

-The scope and nature of voluntary reporting that a business may wish to provide will differ from business to business and will depend on type of voluntary commitments made at board level.
+The scope and nature of voluntary reporting that a business may wish to provide will differ from business to business and will depend on the type of voluntary commitments made at board level.
 Schemes for reporting which businesses may choose to adopt currently include (non-exhaustively):

 What is on the horizon?

-The government’s July 2019 Green Finance Strategy includes an expectation for all listed companies and large asset owners to disclose in line with the TCFD recommendations, made within the TCDF’s June 2017 report, by 2022.
+The government’s July 2019 Green Finance Strategy includes an expectation for all listed companies and large asset owners to disclose in line with the TCFD recommendations, made within the TCFD’s June 2017 report, by 2022.

 In November 2020, the government announced that it intends to make it mandatory for large companies and financial institutions across the UK economy to make climate-related disclosures aligned with the TCFD recommendations, by 2025.

 The TCFD published an interim report setting out a path over the next five years towards mandatory climate-related disclosures.
 The ‘roadmap’ sets out a strategy for listed commercial companies; UK-registered companies; banks and building societies; insurance companies; asset managers; life insurers and FCA-regulated pension schemes; and occupational pension schemes.
-The TCDF’s recommendations underpin the roadmap, and focus on:
+The TCFD’s recommendations underpin the roadmap, and focus on: